Intro

 What options do I have?

 At UNC, there currently are two options for virtual computing: vcl.unc.edu and Virtuallab.unc.edu.
 Each option has pros and cons.
-Vcl.unc.edu is available anywhere, handles large datasets, allows access of local files, but is time limited.
-Virtuallab.unc.edu is available anywhere for unlimited time, allows access of local files, but does not handle large datasets well.
+Vcl.unc.edu is available easily on campus campus or through VPN if off campus, handles large datasets, allows access of local files, but is time limited.
+Virtuallab.unc.edu is available anywhere (on or off campus) for unlimited time, allows access of local files, but does not handle large datasets well.
 Select the best option to suit your needs.

 virtuallab.unc.edu